 Now that we understand what “sones” means in noise measurement, it wouldn’t be too difficult to determine a range in which the bathroom fan would be considered quiet or noisy.

-First off, it’s important to mention that the standard bathroom exhaust fan produces 4 sones of noise.
-Any fan rated under four sones is considered very quiet while those above four sones would be categorized as not very quiet.
+First off, it’s important to mention that the standard quiet bathroom exhaust fan produces 4 sones of noise.
+Any exhaust fan rated under four sones is considered very quiet while those above four sones would be categorized as not very quiet.

 Finally, perhaps a few comparisons will give you a clue of the sound levels represented by the various sone rating.